in28minutes/SpringBootForBeginners/Step07.md

  - How does the Bean get converted to a JSON?
   - Auto Configuration : If Jackson jar is on the class path, message converters are auto created!
 (Search in log :Creating shared instance of singleton bean 'mappingJackson2HttpMessageConverter')

+##Some Theory
+- What is REST?
+- Architectural style for the web.
+REST specifies a set of constraints.
+   - Client - Server : Server (service provider) should be different from a client (service consumer).
+     - Enables loose coupling and independent evolution of server and client as new technologies emerge.
+   - Each service should be stateless.
+   - Each Resource has a resource identifier.
+   - It should be possible to cache response.
+   - Consumer of the service may not have a direct connection to the Service Provider.
+Response might be sent from a middle layer cache.
+   - A resource can have multiple representations.
+Resource can modified through a message in any of the these representations.

 ## Useful Snippets and References
 First Snippet
 ```